-Whether you have cared for your tomato plant from seed or you’ve hand-picked the right transplant from the garden center, a bit of panic may set in when you spot the leaves of your tomato plants turning from vibrant green to sickly yellow.
+Whether you have cared for your tomato plant from seed or you’ve hand-picked the right transplant from the garden center, a bit of panic may set in when you spot the leaves of your tomato plants turning from green to yellow.

 Especially as beginners, it’s hard to know what is normal and what isn’t.
 And if we find more and more leaves turning yellow, we rightly become alarmed.
 Still, sometimes it’s difficult to identify the problem and even harder to know what to do about it.

 While yellow leaves on tomato plants can be caused by a dozen or more culprits, I’ve found these five among the most common.
 In this episode of the Beginner’s Garden Podcast, I discuss these five possible causes of yellow tomato leaves, along with identifying markers, prevention measures, and what to do about each of them.
 Click to listen to the episode or read the post below for the highlights.

 Transplant Shock Can Cause Leaves to Turn Yellow

 When you first transplant your tomatoes into the ground, especially in the early spring when nights aren’t warm yet, tomatoes will go through a transplant adjustment period.
 In this week or two following transplant, you’ll notice your once-vibrant green leaves lightening in color.
 But, if you look at the newer leaves at the top, they are young, healthy, and growing.